 We are a Wilderness stewardship organization.
-And we want to be better stewards of these specially protected wild lands and see to it that they hold onto their most natural, primeval character.
+It is our desire to be excellent stewards of these specially protected wild lands, and see to it that the A-B Wilderness holds onto its unique, primeval character.
 Simply put, we’d like to make better stewards out of all of you who use the amazing resource that is the Absaroka-Beartooth Wilderness.

 Our mission at the Absaroka-Beartooth Wilderness Foundation (ABWF) is to “support stewardship of the Absaroka Beartooth Wilderness and to foster appreciation of wild lands”.
 This reflects the spirit and legal mandates of the 1964 Wilderness Act that requires that “wilderness areas be administered for the use and enjoyment of the American people in such manner as will leave them unimpaired for future use and enjoyment as wilderness, and so as to provide for the protection of these areas, the preservation of their wilderness character, and for the gathering and dissemination of information regarding their use and enjoyment as wilderness….”
 The Wilderness Act defines “wilderness” as those lands that are “affected primarily by the forces of nature, with the imprint of man’s work substantially unnoticeable.”